 If you are deleveraged, you will be sent a notification.
-Open orders will remain open and you are free to re-enter.
+Open orders will be cancelled and you are free to re-enter.

 Deleveraging priority is calculated by profit and leverage.
 More profitable and higher leveraged traders are deleveraged first.

 The ranking calculation is as follows:

 Ranking = PNL Percentage * Effective Leverage (if PNL percentage > 0) = PNL Percentage / Effective Leverage (if PNL percentage < 0) where Effective Leverage = abs(Mark Value) / (Mark Value - Bankrupt Value) PNL percentage = (Mark Value - Avg Entry Value) / abs(Avg Entry Value) Mark Value = Position Value at Mark Price Bankrupt Value = Position Value at Bankruptcy Price Avg Entry Value = Position Value at Average Entry Price

 The system splits these positions by longs and shorts and ranks the positions from highest to lowest.